PTsolvers/gpu-workshop-JuliaCon23/README.md

 > We will use the solution to the forward model as a synthetic dataset instead of real observations.
 We will only only a subset of the pressure field to emulate the sparsity of the datasets in the real world.

-### Task 1: Inversion solver

 In this exercise, we will implement the gradient descent algorithm to progressively update the permeability $K$ using the gradient of the objective function to match the synthetically generated "observed" pressure field.

-In this workshop, we will match only the "observed" pressure field $P_f$ for simplicity, meaning that the objective function only depends on the pressure:
+We will match only the "observed" pressure field $P_f$ for simplicity, meaning that the objective function only depends on the pressure:

 $$
 J(P_f(K); P_\mathrm{obs}) = \frac{1}{2}\int_\Omega\left[P_f(K) - P_\mathrm{obs}\right]^2\,\mathrm{d}\Omega~,